TITLE: Blood Ties(1/2)

 "So you think it's conceivable."

 Scully looked over at Mulder, her lips curving slightly.
-"I like to think I'm open to extreme possibilities."
+"I like to think I'm open to extreme possibilities," she murmured.

 Mulder's eyes twinkled.
-"Scully, I just got very turned on."
+"Scully, I just got very turned on," he said in a low voice.
 He stood and stretched before moving toward the door.
 "I need a drink of water."

-"Help yourself."
-Grey waited until he'd disappeared into the darkened kitchen before turning back to Scully.
+"Help yourself," Grey said easily, watching him disappear into the darkened kitchen before turning back to Scully.

 "Now's your chance," she said, amusement coloring her voice.

-"To ask what you didn't want to ask in front of your brother.
-I know something else is on your mind, and so does Mulder.
+"To ask me what you didn't want to ask in front of your brother.
+I know something else is on your mind, and so did Mulder.
 Why do you think he gave you the perfect opening?"

 Grey darted an uneasy look at the house and licked his lips.
 "Dana, I know he's grieving over Teena and shaken by my existence.
 But...
 Are you sure you can trust his judgement about any of this?
 I'm sorry, but he doesn't impress me as being the most stable person.
-Are you sure you haven't been sucked into a delusion?"
+Are you sure you aren't being sucked into a delusion?"

 An enigmatic smile graced her face.
-"Folie a deux?"
-When he looked baffled, she added, "A madness shared by two?"
+"You mean folie a deux?" she asked, and when he looked baffled added, "A madness shared by two?"